Scientific Studies for BICOM Resonance-Therapy

 Then an attempt to have a positive effect on the intestinal flora was made using programme number 561 “intestinal treatment” (type of therapy, H+Di / middle frequency 10 Hz, wobbling / amplification of H fraction 4, of Di fraction 0.05 / therapy time 3 minutes).

-Finally, the liver reflex area of the patient was stroked using an electrode in the form of a metal double roller.
-During this treatment, the patient’s feet were placed on metal plate electrodes which were connected to the output of the instrument.
+Finally, the liver reflex area of the patient was stroked using an applicator in the form of a metal double roller.
+During this treatment, the patient’s feet were placed on metal plate applicators which were connected to the output of the instrument.